Sharing weather and science knowledge through print, video, and online media

 H. Michael Mogil is a prolific writer.
 He and his wife, Barbara Levine, have authored five weather books, a teacher's weather-based study guide, two learning videos, and more.
 Some of these have been published by How The Weatherworks Press.

-Mogil and Levine believe strongly in the value of learning (as opposed to education).
-Toward this goal, Mogil writes for examiner.com in the areas of weather and learning and at the GWCC site.
+Because the Mogil - Levine team believe strongly in the value of learning (as opposed to education), Mogil posts frequently at his "lifelong learning" blog site in the areas of weather and learning and at the GWCC site.

 All of these have significant information about learning or subject matter content embedded into them.

 Mogil also republishes articles written by some of his interns and others, carefully adding commentary to place the articles in a focused learning context.
 Recent articles have discussed the autism spectrum, learning experiences, and mentoring.